-At this time, our office is still open, but our staff will be working remotely each day.
+Our office remains open, but our staff will be working remotely each day.
 Regardless of whether a staff member is working remotely or on campus, staff members are available as usual during normal business hours, but reachable only by email.
-If you have general questions, you may email studentconduct.umd.edu or call our office line a 301-314-8204, and a staff member will assist you.
+If you have general questions, you may email email@example.com and a staff member will assist you.
 We appreciate your patience and understanding during this unprecedented time.

 We are proceeding with our work.
-Students responding to student conduct related matters will still be expected to participate in meetings, but all meetings at this time will be conducted over the phone or through video conference.
+When a referral is made to our office, we reach out to the student via email.
+Students responding to student conduct related matters will still be expected to participate in meetings, but all meetings will be conducted over the phone or through video conference.
 We ask that students regularly check their university email account and respond to any communication accordingly.

 I have sanctions due soon.
 What should I do?